AdebolaShelby/sql-challenge/README.md

 # SQL-Challenge

+This challenge is to do a research project about the people whom Pewlett Hackard employed during the 1980s and 1990s.
+All that remains of the employee database from that period are six CSV files.

+For this project, I designed the tables to hold the data from the CSV files, imported the CSV files into a SQL database, and then answered the questions below about the data.

-This Challenge is divided into three parts:
+This task is divided into three parts:
 * data modeling
 * data engineering
 * data analysis